Marlowe–Crowne Social Desirability Scale

 The Marlowe–Crowne Social Desirability Scale (MC–SDS) is a 33-item self-report questionnaire that assesses whether or not respondents are concerned with social approval.
 The scale was created by Douglas P. Crowne and David Marlowe in 1960 in an effort to measure social desirability bias, which is considered one of the most common biases affecting survey research.
-The MC–SDS has been listed in more than 1,000 articles and dissertations.
+The MC–SDS has been cited or referenced in more than 5,000 scholarly articles and dissertations.